 "IRS will consider the facts and circumstances of each case in determining whether penalties are appropriate.
 Persons who have not timely filed [Foreign Bank Account Reports] should attach a statement explaining why the [Form] was not timely filed."

-The IRS is currently conducting a voluntary disclosure initiative for people who need to file late foreign bank account reports and need to report previously undeclared foreign income.
-This Offshore Voluntary Disclosure Initiative has a deadline of August 31, 2011.
+The IRS is currently conducting an offshore voluntary disclosure initiative for people who need to file late foreign bank account reports and need to report previously undeclared foreign income.

 Persons who are considering this voluntary disclosure program should consult with a tax attorney before participating in this IRS program.